ocaml-community/utop/README.md

 Customization
 -------------

+### Colors

 To add colors to utop, copy one of the files `utoprc-dark` or `utoprc-light` to `~/.utoprc`. `utoprc-dark` is for terminals with dark colors (such as white on black) and `utoprc-light` is for terminals with light colors (such as black on white).

+### Prompt

-You can also customize the prompt of utop by setting the reference `UTop.prompt`.
+You can customize the prompt of utop by setting the reference `UTop.prompt`.

+### Key bindings

+Key bindings in the terminal can be changed by writing a `~/.lambda-term-inputrc` file.
+For example:

+    [read-line]
+    C-left: complete-bar-prev
+    C-right: complete-bar-next
+    C-down: complete-bar

+If manual pages are correctly installed you can see a description of this file by executing:

+    $ man 5 lambda-term-inputrc

 Integration with emacs
 ----------------------